RT-GuIDE: Real-Time Gaussian Splatting for Information-Driven Exploration: Method

-where $\lambda_t$ weights the time cost with the control effort, $v_{max}$ and $\omega_{max}$ are actuation constraints, and $x_{0}$ is the initial state. \end{problem} \textbf{Motion Primitive Tree Generation.} Inspired by~\cite{liu2017mpl}, we solve problem~\ref{prob:low-level-planning} by performing a tree search on the motion primitives tree.
+\textbf{Motion Primitive Tree Generation.} Inspired by~\cite{liu2017mpl}, we solve problem~\ref{prob:low-level-planning} by performing a tree search on the motion primitives tree.
 Motion primitives are generated with fixed control inputs over a time interval with known initial states.
 Given the actuation constraints $v_{max}$ and $\omega_{max}$ of the robot, we uniformly generate $N_{v} \times N_{\omega}$ samples from $[0, v_{max}] \times [-\omega_{max}, \omega_{max}]$ as the finite set of control inputs.
 Subsequently, motion primitives are constructed given the dynamics model, the controls $u$, and time discretization. \textbf{Collision Checking.} We sample a fixed number of points on each motion primitive to conduct collision checks.
 Since we have an uncertain map, we relax $x \in X_{free}$ to a chance constraint.
 Let $d_\kappa$ be the minimum distance between a test point and the set of Gaussians.
 Our constraint then amounts to the probability of the distance between the test point and the set of Gaussians in the scene being less than some allowed tolerance $\gamma$ with probability $\eta$ \ie $P(d_\kappa < \gamma) \leq \eta$.
 When checking for collisions, each sampled point is bounded with a sphere of radius $r_{robot}$ and the radius $r$ of each Gaussian is scaled by a factor of $\lambda_{g}$.
 The truth value of the test is determined by comparing the distance to all Gaussians with $\gamma := r_{robot} + \lambda_{g} r$, as illustrated in Fig.~\ref{fig:system}.
 Note that setting $\lambda_g=3$ is equivalent to the test proposed by~\cite{jin2024gsplanner}.
 However, unlike the continuous trajectory optimization approach in \cite{jin2024gsplanner}, which requires subsampling to provide soft constraints, our search-based method allows dense checks.
 We are implicitly assuming that 3DGS accurately captures geometry of the scene and we notice this holds empirically since we initialize Gaussians in the map using the depth measurements from the RGB-D sensor.
 In the case of collision checking against non-isotropic Gaussians, the principal axis of the Gaussian can be taken as the radius.
 We develop a GPU-accelerated approach for testing collisions of all sampled points with all Gaussians from the map at once while growing the search tree.
 This allows the real-time expansion of the search tree.

 \textbf{Tree Search.} The cost of each valid motion primitive is defined by Prob.~\ref{prob:low-level-planning}.
 Since the maximum velocity of the robot is bounded by $v_{max}$, we consider the minimum time heuristic as $h(p) := ||p_{goal} - p||_{2}/v_{max}$.
 We use A* to search through the motion primitives tree and keep top $N_{traj}$ candidate trajectories for the information gain maximization.